 Test Environment and Security

 Students are to be provided with a quiet environment free of distractions that might interfere with their ability to concentrate or otherwise compromise the testing conditions.
 In addition, the security of assessment instruments and the confidentiality of student information are vital.
-Everyone who administers or proctors a Hawaii online assessment is responsible for ensuring that there is a quiet environment and that the test security requirements in the table below are met.
+Everyone who administers or proctors a Hawai‛i online assessment is responsible for ensuring that there is a quiet environment and that the test security requirements in the table below are met.